tonzyl/books_markdown_to_opml/README.md

 List:: <br/>
 Maand::<br/>
 <br/>
-Then the script mdtoopmltemplate.php will generate OPML lists based on those book notes.
+Then the script mdtoopmltemplate.php will generate OPML lists based on those book notes.<br/>
-After which you can use the script booklistpost.php to post those OPML files to your website's domain On the server that hosts your domain you have bookformserverside.php that receives the posted OPML files and writes them to your webserver.<br/>
+After which you can use the script booklistpost.php to post those OPML files to your website's domain.<br/>
+On the server that hosts your domain you have bookformserverside.php that receives the posted OPML files and writes them to your webserver.<br/>
 <br/>
 Thist blogpost describes the workflow for which these scripts were made as proof of concept: https://www.zylstra.org/blog/2022/01/federated-bookshelves-obsidian-notes-to-opml/